 Here’s where I would save your money.
 Unless you’re planning on some off-Strip activities on your own, there’s no need to rent a car.
 The airport is 10 minutes from any hotel, so a cab is easiest.
 And even if you do decide to go off-roading or to the Hoover Dam, there are plenty of shuttle options when you make your reservations.

 Many people tell me they arrive in Vegas feeling overwhelmed by everything there is to do.
 Las Vegas can cause sensory overload and leave you unsure where to begin.
-By knowing a few tips and tricks, your trip to Vegas can be a wonderful time where you are treated like a VIP but without having to spend the money to do so.
+By knowing a few tips and tricks, your trip to Vegas can be a wonderful time where you’re treated like a VIP without having to spend VIP money.

 For more on visiting Vegas and saving money, read these other articles on the blog: